Yudh Abhyas: Training Exercises

 The 21st edition was hosted by the US Army in Fort Wainwright, Alaska between 1 and 14 September 2025.
-While Indian Army will be represented by 400 troops from all arms and services and led by the Madras Regiment, the US will deploy 1st Battalion, 5th Infantry Regiment ('Bobcat'), 1st Infantry Brigade Combat Team (Arctic Wolves'), 11th Airborne Division.
-The US Army is also expected to demonstrate the new amphibious variant of Stryker.
+While Indian Army was represented by 400 troops from all arms and services and led by the Madras Regiment, the US was deploy 1st Battalion, 5th Infantry Regiment (Bobcat), 1st Infantry Brigade Combat Team (Arctic Wolves), 11th Airborne Division.
+The US Army was expected to demonstrate the new amphibious variant of Stryker.
 The exercise will cover multiple aspects of modern warfare including heliborne operations, employment of surveillance resources and unmanned aerial systems, mountain warfare, CASEVAC as well as integrated deployment of Artillery, Aviation and Electronic Warfare equipment.

+The 22nd edition was hosted in Auli Foreign Training Node, Uttarakhand and Mahajan Field Firing Range, Rajasthan between 15 and 28 September 2026.
+The opening ceremony was hosted in Auli and was attended by Colonel Benjamin Jackman, the commanding officer of the 1st Infantry Brigade Combat Team (Arctic Wolves), 11th Airborne Division and Major General Amaresh Gunjan, the commanding officer of the 14 RAPID, II Corps.
+Both sides deployed 600 personnel while 14 RAPID was represented by troops from an Integrated Battle Group.
+The armies are employing drones and other autonomous equipment for surveillance and reconnaissance.
+The U.S. deployed the Mobile-Low, Slow, Small Unmanned Aircraft Integrated Defeat System (MLIDS).
+Command Post Exercise, Field Training Exercise and Combined Live-Fire Demonstration were part of the exercise.
+The live fire demonstration included the deployment M777 howitzer of the Indian Army followed by a lecture-cum-demonstration.